The 5 simple and easy steps to secure your Gmail account

 You can learn how to add or change your recovery phone number or email address.

 2-Step Verification helps to prevent a hacker from having unrestricted access to your account, even if they know your password.
-To avoid common phishing techniques related with text message codes, Use a stronger second verification step:
+To avoid common phishing techniques related to text message codes, Use a stronger second verification step:

 Increased security: Advanced Protection

 If you’re a journalist, activist, or someone else at risk of targeted online attacks, think about enrolling in the Advanced Protection Program for a higher level/stage of security.
-Advanced Protection uses security keys to protect against phreaking/phishing and includes other protections like blocking unsecure apps.
+Advanced Protection uses security keys to protect against phreaking/phishing and includes other protections like blocking insecure apps.